NiYuan224/draft-ni-batch-authorization-delegation/draft-ni-batch-authorization-delegation.md

 The may_act JSON object contains fields that specify the intended actor for a particular authorization item.
 This document defines the following two fields:

-**sub**
+**sub**<br>
-    **REQUIRED.** A string that uniquely identifies the sub-client authorized to exercise the permission.
+&nbsp;&nbsp;&nbsp;&nbsp;**REQUIRED.** A string that uniquely identifies the sub-client authorized to exercise the permission.

-**aud**
+**aud**<br>
-    **OPTIONAL.** A string that identifies the AS of the trust domain where the sub-client resides.
+&nbsp;&nbsp;&nbsp;&nbsp;**OPTIONAL.** A string that identifies the AS of the trust domain where the sub-client resides.
 If the sub-client and the leader-client are located in different Trust Domains, this claim MUST be present to specify the target AS.
 If this claim is omitted, it MUST be assumed that the sub-client and the leader-client reside in the same trust domain.

 Figure 2 shows an example of authorization_details containing the may_act claim.
 It represents a typical travel management scenario in which the leader-client requests two distinct authorization items: a flight booking permission delegated to the Flight-Agent, and a hotel reservation permission delegated to the Hotel-Agent.
 Both sub-clients are located in the same trust domain as the leader-client so that the may_act.aud field is omitted.
 This structure demonstrates how multiple permissions can be bound to different actors within an authorization request.